Arrive In Shannon, Ireland - Limerick.

 The morning's orientation drive in the "Fair City" includes statue-lined O'Connell Street, elegant Georgian squares, St. Patrick's Cathedral, and Oscar Wilde's Trinity College.
 The afternoon is at leisure for you to enjoy this vibrant city.
 Tonight, maybe take in an optional dinner outing to the Guinness Storehouse.
 (B)

-Dublin - Armagh, Northern Ireland - Giant's Causeway - Belfast.
+Dublin - Lisburn, Northern Ireland - Giant's Causeway - Belfast.

 Belfast - Edinburgh, Scotland.